adarshkesarwani006/Node_auth_code/README.md

 Please make sure to update tests as appropriate. 🎃

 ## Disclaimer
-The added video/tutorials/images/links are not mine; they belong to their respective creators of respective platforms.
+The videos, tutorials, images, and links provided for reference are not my own; rather, they are the intellectual property of their respective creators on their respective platforms.